 To ensure the logo maintains its visual impact, do not make the logo any smaller than 30dp.

-Never show the logo in any colors other than Alexa blue, white, or black.
+Never show the logo in any colors other than Alexa blue, squid ink, or white.

 When placing the logo on an image, always use the white logo version.
 For images with a light background, we suggest applying a 10-20% black tint to the entire image to maintain legibility.